 - Make sure you preheat your oven - putting the cases into a cool oven will cause the butter to melt first before the pastry cooks and you'll end up with the dreaded soggy bottom!

-What to fill your tarts with...
+What to fill Pimms summer fruit tart with…

 Filling-wise for these mini fruit tarts, I'm sticking with quick and simple.